 4. Get A Plan ‘B’

 Thinking of how to fund a nomadic lifestyle is only a small part of getting on the road.
 Being a nomad isn’t for everyone.
 Neither is camping full-time, even if it is in a VW campervan, RV, motorhome or luxury Airstream caravan.
-It’s important to be prepared about what life on the road will actually mean, and what you’re plan ‘B’ is if it doesn’t work out for you.
+It’s important to be prepared for what life on the road will mean, and what your plan ‘B’ is if it doesn’t work out for you.